-Transitioning to remote after COVID-19?
+Transitioning to remote work after COVID-19?

 While it is still early to draw conclusions, the world is very unlikely to be the same after the pandemic.
 Remote work is now a societal experiment on a scale we’ve never witnessed before.